 7. Don't "Love" Too Much.

-Of all things, do not smother her with “I love you” cards, flowers and letters.
-Every time you say to her, “Oh but, I love you,” you are in essence saying, “I know you feel hurt and don not want to be near me, but I want something different than what you want and I want to be close.
+Of all things, do not smother her with “I love you” cards, flowers, and letters.
+Every time you say to her, “Oh but, I love you,” you are in essence saying, “I know you feel hurt and do not want to be near me, but I want something different than what you want and I want to be close.
 I know you feel hurt and want to pull away, but what you want does not matter, I want you with me.
 I don’t care what you want.
 What I want is what is important.”

-You must be sincere and committed to persevere in treating her in this respectful, understanding way.
-You cannot a do this for a week or two then switch back to a controlling, defensive, argumentative way of communicating with her.
+You must be sincere and committed to persevering in treating her in this respectful, understanding way.
+You cannot do this for a week or two and then switch back to a controlling, defensive, argumentative way of communicating with her.
 It will not work that way.
-You can’t do this for a week or a day or a month, and then switch back over to the old pressuring self.
+You can’t do this for a week or a day or a month and then switch back over to the old pressuring self.
 You’ve got to be consistent with this; no pressure at all, or it’s not going to work for you.
 This may take some months and if she senses that your behaviors were all just a temporary act, she will not be interested in staying in the relationship.
 Neither will she be in the least bit interested in seeking professional help to restore the marriage.
-In fact if this approach is not sincere and does not have your wholehearted effort to live with her ongoing in this kind of understanding way, she is likely to soon be out the door and on her way to a divorce attorney.
+If this approach is not sincere and does not have your wholehearted effort to live with her ongoing in this kind of understanding way, she is likely to soon be out the door and on her way to a divorce attorney.

-These steps will help her to feel that her painful, angry and hopeless feelings are not ignored, refuted or put down, but rather listened to, validated and respected by you.
+These steps will help her to feel that her painful, angry, and hopeless feelings are not ignored, refuted, or put down, but rather listened to, validated, and respected by you.
 That is what she needs and that is what you must give her.
 This will demonstrate to her that you respect her feelings and her thoughts.
-It is what she has always needed from you and it is what she needs now…
+It is what she has always needed from you and it is what she needs now.

 And you can not do this half-heartedly.
 You can’t agree in one conversation and then slip back to defending and explaining yourself about what you want or why you did what you did.
 You have to stay on track.
 Every time, not some of the time.
 Listen to her.
 Let her say what she wants to say.
 Validate her feelings.
-Be consistent. if you do, it is likely she will start to calm down and open up to you.
+Be consistent. if you do, she will likely start to calm down and open up to you.

-*Because you are listening, respecting and validating her feelings.
+- Listening, respecting, and validating her feelings.